-- Caution should be used in patients with hepatic impairment - Concomitant use with systemic estrogens is not recommended - Hypertriglyceridemia - Parathyroid Hormone Analogs - Boxed warning: Teriparatide and abaloparatide should not be used in patients at increased baseline risk for osteosarcoma (including those with Paget's disease of bone or unexplained elevations of alkaline phosphatase, prior external beam or implant radiation involving the skeleton, and in pediatric and young adult patients with open epiphyses). - Cumulative lifetime use of parathyroid hormone analogs (abaloparatide and/or teriparatide) > 2 years not recommended - Orthostatic hypotension - Caution should be used in patients with active or recent urolithiasis - Hypercalcemia - Calcitonin - Potential increased risk of malignancies - Circulating antibodies and abnormal urine sediment - Nasal spray: Periodic nasal examinations with visualization of the nasal mucosa, turbinates, septum and mucosal blood vessel status recommended at beginning of treatment, periodically during the course of therapy, and at any time nasal symptoms occur - Denosumab - Atypical, low-energy, or low trauma fractures of the femoral shaft - Osteonecrosis of the jaw - Severe musculoskeletal pain - An increased risk for multiple vertebral fractures has been reported following discontinuation of denosumab - Increased risk for serious infections in patients on concomitant immunosuppressant agents or with impaired immune systems
+Parathyroid Hormone Analogs

+- Boxed warning: Parathyroid hormone analogs should not be used in patients at increased baseline risk for osteosarcoma (including those with Paget's disease of bone or unexplained elevations of alkaline phosphatase, prior external beam or implant radiation involving the skeleton, and in pediatric and young adult patients with open epiphyses) - o Cumulative lifetime use of abaloparatide and/or teriparatide > 2 years not recommended - o Recombinant parathyroid hormone should only be used in patients that are unable to be controlled on calcium and vitamin D - Orthostatic hypotension - Caution should be used in patients with active or recent urolithiasis - Hypercalcemia - Hypocalcemia following discontinuation of recombinant parathyroid hormone - Calcitonin - Potential increased risk of malignancies - Circulating antibodies and abnormal urine sediment - Hypocalcemia - Nasal spray: Periodic nasal examinations with visualization of the nasal mucosa, turbinates, septum and mucosal blood vessel status recommended at beginning of treatment, periodically during the course of therapy, and at any time nasal symptoms occur recipients.
+The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
+The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
+Clinicians should refer to the full prescribing information and published resources when making medical decisions.